Top five best integrated fridge freezers for 2020

 Integrated fridge freezers have become much more popular in recent years, as more and more people try and keep their home appliances hidden behind fitted kitchen cabinets.
 But our tests reveal that good ones are still few and far between.

-We’ve uncovered more than 100 Best Buy fridge freezers, but fewer than one in ten of these are built-in models.
-Even more worryingly, Don’t Buys outnumber Best Buys by nearly two to one in this category, so it’s essential you do your research before you buy one.
+We’ve uncovered more than 100 top fridge freezers, but fewer than one in ten of these are built-in models, so it’s essential you do your research before you buy one.

 If you can’t decide between a built-in and freestanding model, bear in mind that integrated fridge freezers tend to cost more than freestanding ones, and yet they almost always contain less storage space.